-- DL-PRS-CyclicPrefix defines the cyclic prefix for the DL PRS resource.
-All DL PRS Resources and DL PRS Resource sets in the same DL-PRS-PositioningFrequencyLayer have the same value of DL-PRS-CyclicPrefix.
+- dL-PRS-CyclicPrefix defines the cyclic prefix for the DL PRS resource.
+All DL PRS Resources and DL PRS Resource sets in the same DL PRS positioning frequency layer have the same value of DL-PRS-CyclicPrefix.
 The supported values of DL-PRS-CyclicPrefix are given in Table 4.2-1 of [4, TS38.211].